stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

   special0' @ Int $dNum $dEnum = special0_$sspecial0'
 ```

-What can I say, GHC is really good at specializing if polymorphic function
+What can I say, GHC is really good at specializing if a polymorphic function
-defined and used in the same module, I could not really find a case where
+defined and used in the same module.
+I could not really find a case where
 GHC 8.0.1 would fail to specialize on its own, bravo!
 The specialized
 version of `special0'` is called `$w$sspecial0'` here and it works on `Int#`
 for maximal speed.

 What else do we see? `special0'` is compiled, but not dumped into the
-interface file, this means that if we use it from another module we should
+interface file.
+This means that if we use it from another module we should
 get considerably worse performance compared to `special0`, let's try:

 ```